Table Of Contents

 Like many shipyards involved in the war effort, ADDSCO relied heavily on asbestos products to construct vessels.
-However, an Industrial Health Survey conducted in early 1944 made no mention of asbestos hazards at the yard, even though these reports were designed to see if the facilities working on U.S. Maritime Commission contracts were meeting the minimum standards for safety and health established by the agency.
+However, an Industrial Health Survey conducted in early 1944 made no mention of asbestos hazards at the yard.

-The truth about ADDSCO’s failure to protect its workers from these hazards came to light many years later when the company used a $1 million pension reversion to pay fines for exposing its employees to asbestos and other toxic substances.
+The truth about ADDSCO’s failure to protect its workers from these hazards came to light many years later.
+The company used a $1 million pension reversion to pay fines for exposing its employees to asbestos and other toxic substances.
 A number of former Alabama Dry Dock employees filed a class-action lawsuit against the company.

-A review of past studies on the risk of asbestos cancer among sailors was published in the International Journal of Environmental Health Research in 2021.
-It reviewed a 2020 study of cancer among seafarers from five Nordic countries, which reported they develop mesothelioma at more than double the rate of the general public.
+A review of past studies found seafarers from Nordic countries get mesothelioma at more than double the rate of the general public.

-According to a 2017 report published in Archives of Environmental & Occupational Health, shipyard workers exposed to a moderate amount of asbestos are nearly four times more likely to die of mesothelioma.
+According to a 2017 report, shipyard workers exposed to a moderate amount of asbestos are at risk of cancer.
+They are nearly four times more likely to die of mesothelioma.

 History of Alabama Dry Dock and Shipbuilding